While I regularly say “no” to many requests for my time, I’ve also taken on many new and exciting challenges these past few years.

 What about you?

-There’s not a “right” or “wrong” answer.
-One option is not necessarily better then the other, I think it’s all how we’re wired and how we best function.
+NOTE: There’s really not a “right” or “wrong” answer, nor is one option necessarily better then the other.
+I think it’s all how we’re wired, what our personality traits are, what the specific task is, and how we best function.